May be available upon request

 Does Medrol cause weight gain?

 Medrol can cause weight gain.
 However, it's more likely to happen with higher doses and if you use the medication for a long time.
-Some ways to help lessen the weight gain are to eat less refined sugar and get good sleep and exercise.
+By maintaining healthy lifestyle habits—such as eating less refined sugar, getting enough sleep, and exercising—it is possible to minimize the weight gain caused by Medrol.

 What are Medrol side effects?